fugu-chop/launch_school/rb120_object_oriented_programming/lesson_2/3_polymorphism_and_encapsulation.md

 We can see that there is no inheritance in this example, but we still have polymorphism.
 Each class must define a `prepare_wedding` method and implement it in its own way.
 If we must add another preparer, we can create another class and just implement `prepare_wedding` to perform the appropriate actions.

 ### Encapsulation
 Encapsulation lets us hide the internal representation of an object from the outside and only expose the methods and properties that users of the object need.
 We can use *method access control* to expose these properties and methods through the public (or external) interface of a class: its public methods.

+An example of encapsulation can be found in the contrast between:
+- *Local* variables, which can be freely accessed and reassigned.
+- *Instance* variables, which can have read or write access restricted.

+Here's an example of method access control:
 ```
 class Dog
   attr_reader :nickname